ennhhi/CSnowman/README.md

 ## IntroToCStringLib

 This contains the header and implementation for two functions to convert an int to a CString.
 You don’t need to use this, but I included it in case you want to convert an int to a CString.
+(IntToCStringLib.o is unreadable to me so idk if we can even use this if we wanted to.)

     IntToCStringLib.h -- A header file that contains the function prototypes of the two functions and a description of how to use them.